vendia/blog/posts/05-27-2022-apis-for-data.md

 ## Summary of Data Sharing Alternatives

 None of these approaches provide a general purpose data sharing solution capable of modeling data accurately while bridging company and cloud divides and scaling to enterprise-grade levels of throughput.
 Figure 5 summarizes their respective pros and cons.

-The next section examines Vendia’s approach, designed to overcome the limitations of alternative technologies.
+_In our next post we will look at how Vendia's approach is designed to overcome the limitations of alternative technologies._